Alanaktion/alanaktion.github.io/_posts/2015-11-28-surface-pro-4.md

 **Update (Dec 4):**

 The latest Windows Updates included a new display driver that has somehow prevented my Surface Pen from working, including crashing OneNote on startup even when the pen is off.
-I'm getting really tired of how broken this overpriced device is. iPad Pro for me!
+Installing updates for Windows Defender somehow fixed this, not sure why.
+I'm really considering an iPad Pro, which isn't really what I want at all.